postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 * __Total collections scanned__ are the number of collections that are published or updated
 * __Collections with exposed tokens__ indicates total collection scans that has an exposed token
 * __Total exposed tokens__ are the total tokens that are exposed across all published collections
-* __Exposed tokens by type__ indicates exposed tokens by type visualized as a donut chart
+* __Exposed tokens by type__ indicates the exposed tokens by type visualized as a donut chart
-* __Exposed tokens over time__ indicates exposed tokens over a period of time visualized as a column chart
+* __Exposed tokens over time__ indicates the exposed tokens over a period of time visualized as a column chart

 ## Individual API view reports